laszewsk/mindstorm/ev3dev/bin/README.rst

 the bloototh device on the brick and the computer and start from scratch.
 I often spend more time trying to connect than to actual program.
 Therefore I have ordered the standard wifi dongle and hopw with that the situation will improve.
-I have opted not to purchase the Edimax version, but the regular netgear one, so i can also use it in the standrad mindstorm environment.
+STarting with firmware version 1.08 also Edimax is supported.
+I have both Edimax and the big Netgear N150 dongle.
+Thus you may just want to go with the Edimax wifi adapter.
+One thing to remember is that you use WPA2 and make sure you do not use a standard that is not supported by your network.
+If your router supports, just set up a network that is supported by the car and use that.

 Notation
 ----------------------------------------------------------------------